-- A facility Emergency Management Plan was not submitted for review, but emergency sections in other documents are not specific to serving people with disabilities. - ► The emergency plans for vehicle emergencies appropriately cover getting people with disabilities out of the vehicles. - ► There is no indication the emergency information developed by Metro is shared and implemented consistently with all contracted service providers. - In the emergency planning found, there are no indications that any process/procedures are in place to move electric buses out of the way in the event of a power outage.
+A facility Emergency Management Plan was not submitted for review, but emergency sections in other documents are not specific to serving people with disabilities.

+- The emergency plans for vehicle emergencies appropriately cover getting people with disabilities out of the vehicles. - There is no indication the emergency information developed by Metro is shared and implemented consistently with all contracted service providers. - No system-wide emergency planning was found, indicating no process/procedures are in place to move electric buses out of the way in the event of a power outage.

-- ► Emergency procedures need to be developed to ensure manual backup procedures are in place to get people with mobility impairments out of the vehicle in an emergency.
+- Emergency procedures need to be developed to ensure manual backup procedures are in place to get people with mobility impairments out of the vehicle in an emergency.
 Operator training should immediately follow. - Metro was updating the facility emergency management plan at the time of review.
-The new version should be reviewed for conformance, and once approved, information about emergency management should be included in Metro training. - ► The vehicle emergency plans must be addressed with all contracted service providers.
+The new version should be reviewed for conformance, and once approved, information about emergency management should be included in Metro training. - The vehicle emergency plans must be addressed with all contracted service providers.
 Metro should include a document requiring a signature to help ensure consistency.